Comparison of free and open-source software licenses: General comparison

 For a simpler comparison across the most common licenses see free-software license comparison.

 The following table compares various features of each license and is a general guide to the terms and conditions of each license, based on seven subjects or categories.
-Recent tools like the European Commissions' Joinup Licensing Assistant, makes possible the licenses selection and comparison based on more than 40 subjects or categories, with access to their SPDX identifier and full text.
+Recent tools like the European Commissions' Licensing Assistant, makes possible the licenses selection and comparison based on more than 40 subjects or categories, with access to their SPDX identifier and full text.
 The table below lists the permissions and limitations regarding the following subjects: